BDC Hamburger Icon

 Open row

-While some entrepreneurs opt to file their own taxes or use tax software, these alternatives may not be the most secure or efficient options.
-Hiring a certified public accountant (CPA) to manage your accounting and tax planning might be an investment, but the potential benefits can outweigh the costs.
-The expertise and guidance a CPA brings to the table can be invaluable to your small business’s growth and financial well-being.
-If you’re contemplating whether it’s time to hire a CPA, several essential factors must be considered.
+While some entrepreneurs opt to file their own taxes with tax software or use a third-party service like H&R Block, these methods may not be the best option.
+Instead, you may be better off working with a certified public accountant (CPA).
+Hiring a CPA to manage your accounting and tax planning is an investment, but the potential benefits can outweigh the costs.
+The expertise and guidance a CPA brings to the table can be invaluable to your small business’s growth, financial well-being and legal compliance.

 When to hire a CPA